bee-san/Polymath/content/posts/2020-17-12---Making_it_big_in_open_source.md

 It’s harder to gain traction based purely on the merit of the tool rather than on the presentation of the tool.

-For frontend applications you should focus more on the design of the frontend rather than the `README`.
-This is for CLI applicatiions.
+For frontend applications, you should focus more on the design of the frontend rather than the `README`.
+This is for CLI applications.

-A well designed README answers these questions succintly:
+A well-designed README answers these questions succinctly:

 - What does this do?
 - Does it solve my problem?